THE SF CAMERAWORK 2024 MEMBER’S OPEN

 - can safely hang from a single contact point (like a wire or sawtooth hanger — no cleats or D-rings, etc).

-all current SFC members and previous exhibiting artists are welcome to participate - email info@sfcamerawork.org to check if your membership needs a re-up!
+all current SFC members and previous exhibiting artists were welcome to participate - email info@sfcamerawork.org to check if your membership needs to be renewed!

 INTERIOR LIFE